-From late October 2021, NWAS staff were able to access asymptomatic testing and screening services and were asked to use lateral flow testing.
-More than 7,162 lateral flow tests were distributed, with over 47,400 test results reported.
-Secure and remote access
+From late October 2021 NWAS staff were able to access asymptomatic testing and screening services and were asked to use lateral flow testing.
+Over 7162 lateral flow tests were distributed, with over 47400 test results reported.
+Secure and remote access information systems to support staff data collection and reporting were designed and established using SafeCheck.